Bratislava: a brief travel guide

 There are many ways to go to Bratislava.

-Firstly, you can choose non-stop cheap flights from all over Europe.
+Firstly, you can choose non-stop flights from all over Europe.
 The prices are higher during summer and Christmas, but still not that expensive.
 Outside the airport there are buses, the tram and taxis that can get you into town in 10-20 minutes.
+You can book your transfer here.

-Central Europe has also many Railway Companies available for you to hop on wherever you come from.
-You can take the Inter-rail, the Eurostar or the Slovak Railway and stop in Bratislava’s main station “Hlavná stanica”.
+Central Europe has also many Railway Companies available for you to hop on wherever you come from and stop in Bratislava’s main station “Hlavná stanica”.
 Some of them are high-speed and are connected to Vienna, Austria.

 Where to party in Bratislava